 Norway winds are not the best for carrying an umbrella, but I sometimes take it with me on calmer days.
 However, I guess I’ve learned how to operate an umbrella in the strong winds after living in Scotland, so don’t take me for an example, and pack a rain jacket instead.

-If you plan to do any hiking, pack waterproof trousers too.
+If you plan to do any hiking, pack waterproof pants too.
 Check the price and model here

 What to wear in the regions of Norway in the summer